zack3241/bitwise-aggregation/README.md

 compromising on the aggregated dimensions themselves.
 It does this by performing all the possible permutations of aggregation for the dimensions provided by using bitwise comparisons to turn fields either "on" or "off".
-Then, by leveraging Spark's ability to cache dataframes, these large number of aggregations can be preformed very quickly, much faster than traditional means.
+Then, by leveraging Spark's ability to cache DataFrames, these large number of aggregations can be preformed very quickly, much faster than traditional means.
+The created data is then preprocessed, more compressed, and ready for access.

 *This strategy should be used when attempting to index the fact data across the aggregate fields is either too costly, not feasible,